BIM - Removing fences between specialists

 We meet Marianne Loof in her architectural studio.
 It’s a wonderful space.
 High windows offering an impressive view across the water.
-Rosa from KUBUS and I have asked to meet her to talk about how architects use Solibri in The Netherlands.
+I have asked to meet her to talk about how architects use Solibri in The Netherlands.
 Marianne is one of the Directors of LEVS architecten here in Amsterdam.
 Ironically we arrive to see Solibri Model Checker open and being utilized as part of a work meeting with LEVS and one Construction Company.
 It’s one of those photographic moments that our readers will think we have created just for this article.
 It is actually a happy coincidence.

 LEVS is over 25 years old.
 Its projects cover urban to interior design.
 Recent commissions include schools, housing districts and care centers.
 The LEVS brand is not based merely upon aesthetics.
 It believes in designing buildings that fit well within their place.
 Buildings that are well designed and functional.
 Contextual design is more important than creating icons with no purpose.